Ashar134/Mehvar/README.md

 The name *Mehvar* (محور) is an Urdu and Persian word meaning **axis** or **pivot** - the central point around which everything revolves.
 In construction, the foundation is everything.
 This platform was built with that same principle in mind: reliable infrastructure that people can build on top of.

----

-## License

-This project is for academic and demonstration purposes.
-All rights reserved by the original authors.